lzz5235/Resume/README.md

 # Resume
-This Repository are my resumes for all kinds of company
+This Repository are my resumes for all kinds of companies.